protocol-particles/protocol-particles.github.io/content/Phenomena/Industries/Psychology.md

 ---
-title: Military
+title: Psychology
 ---

-TODO snipers prefer higher positions with free range of sight, without being seen by the enemy, various gravitational centers combine their forces in the optimal position
+TODO imbalance between centers of gravity within the mind, one force overpowers the other, one force cannot protect itself against the gravitational influence in proximity

 > [!info] Info
 >
-> More content about the **military** industry must be added.
+> More content about the **psychology** industry must be added.
 Topics can be
 > freely chosen based on the author's preferences, as long as the content
 > provided contributes meaningful insights to the underlying mechanisms of our
 > world.